Training and consultation for colleges and universities

 While we do not charge organisations for our services, we do ask you to make a donation if you can.
 We also like to encourage you to undertake fundraising activities for Charlie Waller, to enable our work to continue.
 We are always grateful for these donations and in awe of the energy and creativity organisations and individuals put into their fundraising!

 As a guideline, we estimate a full day's training would cost approximately £500 per event and any donation you are able to make would be very welcome.

-The Charlie Waller Trust is offering live training sessions via Zoom and Microsoft Teams as well as continuing our offer of face-to-face training.
+The Charlie Waller Trust offers live online training sessions via Zoom and Microsoft Teams as well as face-to-face training.